Personality-aware Human-centric Multimodal Reasoning: A New Task, Dataset and Baselines: Introduction

+An individual's personality traits, emotions, and beliefs are essential components of their individual differences, and they shape their behavioral choices and decision-making processes in different situations.
+Personality encapsulates an individual's psychological characteristics and behavioral tendencies.
+The reactions of individuals, characterized by diverse personality traits, to the identical situations can exhibit significant variations.
+For example, when faced with an event of ``Person $\mathit{1}$ sing a song in public for Person $\mathit{0}$ '', a \emph{cautious} and \emph{sensitive} Person $\mathit{0}$ may feel embarrassed, whereas a \emph{confident} and \emph{lively} Person $\mathit{0}$ may feel excited.

+However, on the one hand, in the field of affective computing, there is often a focus on predicting and analyzing personality traits, without applying them to the prediction of future events related to individuals.
+On the other hand,recently a category of human-centric multimodal reasoning tasks, including Social-IQ~\citep{social_qa}, VLEP~\citep{VLEP}, and PMR~\citep{PMR}, has emerged with the aim to infer individuals' psychological states and behaviors by leveraging the available multimodal information.
+Existing studies primarily concentrated on objective information related to individuals, while neglecting the incorporation of individual personality traits in reasoning.

+In this work, we introduce a new task called Personality-aware Human-centric Multimodal Reasoning (PHMR) ($T^1$).
+The goal of our task is to forecast the most probable behavior of a particular individual in future scenarios within intricate social interactions that encompass multiple individuals and long-term interactions.
+This is achieved by integrating multimodal signals from past moments and considering their personality traits.

-The goal of our task is to predict the behavior of a specific person at a specific moment, given the multimodal information of its past and future moments, by taking personality into consideration.
-Following the mainstream settings of multimodal reasoning tasks (Social-IQ, VLEP, PMR), we also define our task as a multiple choice problem.
-As shown in Fig.~\ref{fig:dataset}, Person A, B, and C represent different characters in the video.
-Given the following information: 1)~the behavior descriptions of different time spans, 2)~the image frame sequence of the video, 3)~the utterances of dialogue, 4)~the MBTI personalities of the corresponding character.
-Our task aims to choose an option from A, B, C, D, which describes the most reasonable behavior of PersonA at a specific moment.
-In this example, if ``PersonA is~\emph{outgoing}'', it could be inferred that ``PersonA felt happy'' is the most reasonable option.
+To support this task, we construct a dataset based on six television shows from TVQA~\cite{tvqa}, which we refer to as the Personality-aware Human-centric Multimodal Reasoning Dataset~(PHMRD).
+We acquire the personality of the main characters through the PDB\footnote{\url{https://www.personality-database. com}} website, and utilize them as the personality annotations in our dataset.
+Following the mainstream settings of multimodal reasoning tasks, we also define our task as a multiple choice problem.
+As shown in Fig.~\ref{fig:T1}, Person $\mathit{0}$, $\mathit{1}$, and $\mathit{2}$ represent different characters within the video clip.
+Given the following information: 1)~the image frame sequence of the video; 2)~the utterances of dialogue; 3)~the audio waveform of the video; 4)~the personalities of the corresponding characters.
+Our task aims to select an option that best describes the most possible behavior of Person $\mathit{0}$ in the future.
+For example, it should be inferred that ``Person $\mathit{0}$ felt gratitude'' is the most possible option.

-We benchmark Task 1 by designing three baseline methods, two were adapted from the related tasks and one was newly proposed for our task.
-Four MBTI personality dimensions are represented in the form of embeddings and are effectively fused with the other multimodal features.
+We benchmark the PHMR task by designing seven baseline methods: three adapted from related tasks, two pre-trained multimodal model, and two multimodal large language models.
+We employ a pre-trained multimodal model to extract multimodal features and incorporate personality traits, to predict the most possible behavior.
+The personality is represented in the form of embeddings and are effectively integrated with other multimodal features.